Bonding out of Jail in Georgia

 If you’re charged with a misdemeanor in Georgia, that is automatically bondable.
 You should be able to receive a bond almost immediately.
 If you’re charged with a felony in Georgia, it may take a little longer because some of those charges, those bonds have to be set by a superior court judge.
 I’m happy to talk with you about your case, whether it’s a misdemeanor or a felony.
 Please don’t hesitate to contact me.

-Are you or a loved one in the process of a criminal defense case in Statesboro or Springfield and have questions about bonding out of jail in Georgia?
+Are you or a loved one in the process of a criminal defense case in Statesboro, Springfield, or Swainsboro and have questions about bonding out of jail in Georgia?
 Contact the experienced Georgia criminal defense attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.